 That magical jerk smell fills the dark, dingy smoking room -- the working kitchen is open for public gawking, particularly from Americans not used to the sight.
 Locals abound and make up the bulk of the clientele, the surest testimony to the quality of any Caribbean restaurant.

 There are long lines at busy times; we caught a Saturday afternoon lull and were seated and served swiftly.
 There's a great open-air bar here to pass the time as well; take time to sit and sip with the locals and try to decipher their lilting patois.

 When your meal is crisped up dark and moist, the cooks yank it off the fire and pull it apart, apportioning various quantities of the steaming, aromatic meat to plates and platters and giant aluminum pans.

 Diners feast in one of several huts on the garden-like grounds, sitting on heavy, handmade stools of sturdy local wood and occasionally being pestered by a feral cat or stray dog.

 Jerk is wonderfully spicy food, and you're welcome to add fuel to your culinary fire with the accompanying scotch bonnet sauce.
 But beware: This locally popular cousin of the habanero is one of the hottest peppers on the planet, so a little goes a long, burning way.
 Try a small dose at first and wait for it to infuse your lips and face with its spreading warmth before loading up on more.
 A Red Stripe beer or two or three or more is a nice counter to the pepper's mounting heat, just be prepared for some eyebrow sweats.

-And you get all this on the cheap: A full pound of pulled pork is a mere $14 American, and a whole pulled chicken about $12.
+And you get all this on the cheap: At the time of our visit, a full pound of pulled pork was a mere $14 American, and a whole pulled chicken about $12.
 The sweat of its preparers?
 No extra charge.